On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Generalized genus and Pl ucker formulas. Proof of Theorem

 where $|\mcb_{s}|$, $s\in\{ tan, (O,tr), (O,tan)\}$ are the cardinalities of the sets $\mcb_s$.

 Let us estimate the right-hand side in (\ref{ineqs}) from above.
 To do this, we use the next equality, which follows from B\'ezout Theorem.

-In what follows for every $j=1,2$ by $\mcb_{reg,j}$ we denote the collection of the local branches of the curve $\gamma$ at points in $\La_j\setminus\{ O\}$ that are transverse to $\La_j$.
+In what follows for every $j=1,2$ by $\mcb_{reg,j}$ we denote the collection of the local branches of the curve $\gamma$ at points in $\La_j\setminus\{ O\}$ that are transversal to $\La_j$.
 Recall that they are regular, by assumption.
 Set

 {\bf Claim 1.} {\it For every $j=1,2$ one has}